 - Secure brackets using screws without overtightening.

-Step 3: Connect Fixing Brackets to Mounting Holes
+Connect Fixing Brackets to Mounting Holes

 - Attach the fixing brackets firmly to the panel’s mounting holes on both sides.